 Can limit learning and create a dependency

 If you can remain focused, a computer with the Internet can be one of the greatest tools in history to learn about anything.
 It's also easy to become overly reliant on a computer and other electronic devices.
 For example, a spell checker is a great tool for finding spelling errors.
-However, if you never learn the proper spelling of a word and just rely on spell checker or auto-correct, you're more likely to make spelling errors.
+However, if you never learn the proper spelling of a word and rely on spell checker or auto-correct, you're more likely to make spelling errors.

 Potential of loss of privacy

 With computers storing so much of your personal information and now being connected to the Internet you risk the potential of that information getting into the hands of others.
 Once a malicious person has your personal information, they could access your online accounts or use identity theft to open other accounts, such as a new credit card under your name.

 Time sink and distractions

 Although a computer can be a tool that can significantly increase your productivity, it can also be something that can be used to waste a lot of your time.
 For example, you could be trying to learn more about computers and see an interesting link on cooking spaghetti, spending a few minutes reading that page.
 Then, you read a page about the best pot to use, which leads to reading about healthy eating.
 Two hours later, you realize you never achieved your original goal.